axiomgaming/plugins_th/README.md

 that reads `Enabled = true;` to `Enabled = false;`

 ### Changelog
+2020-04-01: Tweaked placement of BuilsIconsAndCoe plugin (party skills at top right, by the minimap) to not conflict with RG skills list, removed armory listing at left that obscures rerolling.

 2020-03-30: Moved compatible config tweaks to PluginEnablerOrDisablerPlugin rather than direct source edits.
 SpiritBarragePhantasmPlugin extended to support color/size options.